 - Monitoring contacts for signs and symptoms of COVID-19, and

 - Connecting contacts with services they might need during the self-quarantine period.

 The call will come from the Louisiana Department of Health at this number: 877-766-2130.

 To prevent the further spread of disease, COVID-19 contacts are encouraged to stay home and maintain social distance (at least 6 feet) from others until 14 days after their last exposure to a person with COVID-19.
 Contacts should monitor themselves by checking their temperature twice daily and watching for symptoms of COVID-19.

 Yes, you are still considered a close contact even if you were wearing a cloth face covering while you were around someone with COVID-19.
-Cloth face coverings are meant to prevent someone from transmitting the disease to others, and not to protect someone from becoming infected.

 Discussions with health department staff are confidential.
 This means that your personal and medical information will be kept private and only shared with those who may need to know, like your health care provider.